Why should you get a bachelor’s in corrections when most corrections jobs require a high school diploma or equivalent?

 Additionally, you will complete 12 credit hours of electives and a criminal justice internship, a big perk of this program.

 WU’s high-value degree in corrections prepares students for employment in federal, state, and local corrections.
 Because the curriculum focuses on both institutional and community-based corrections and requires an internship, graduates have no problems finding careers.
-If you’re interested in WU and all it has to offer, check out the admission details here.

 A leading private research university, Boston University spans over 17 colleges and schools, 300+ academic programs, and serves more than 33,5000 students.
 BU’s Bachelor of Science in criminal justice comes with a corrections emphasis that is affordable, flexible, and can be completed through a bachelor’s-to-master’s pathway.